Table of Contents

-If you have a squirmy feline who won’t tolerate the time it takes to line up every nail “just so,” you probably need to skip this type of cat nail clipper.
+If you have a squirmy feline who won’t tolerate the time it takes to line up every nail “just so,” skip this type of cat nail clipper.
 It’s better than frustrating the pair of you.

 The Resco name has shown up in the pet grooming industry since 1937.
 These guillotine-style cat nail clippers feature a sturdy grip over powder-coated steel, promising to last for years and years.
 The blade is micro-honed for perfect cuts every time.
 You can also purchase replacements, which are a cinch to swap out.
 (That’s right – no need to buy a new set of clippers!)
 Best of all, they come with a lifetime warranty.